ivy-llc/ivy/docs/partial_source/deep_dive/2_superset_behaviour.rst

 `PyTorch <https://pytorch.org/docs/stable/generated/torch.nn.functional.softplus.html>`_,
 we can see that torch is the only framework which supports the inclusion of the :code:`beta` and :code:`threshold` arguments, which are added for improved numerical stability.
-We can also see that numpy does not support a :code:`softplus` function at all.
+We can also see that numpy does not support a :func:`softplus` function at all.
 Ivy should also support the :code:`beta` and :code:`threshold` arguments, in order to provide the generalized superset implementation among the backend frameworks.